 Technique Description Response requirements Project Students make and evaluate a design product and plan a media artwork that reflects a purpose and context relevant to the unit.
-Design product Design product must represent: Variable requirements, dependent on selected preproduction format and the length or requirements of the media artwork (see response requirements for 'Media artwork' below).
-Planning and evaluation of design product One of the following: • Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media • Written: up to 600 words • Spoken: up to 4 minutes, or signed equivalent Media artwork Students implement the design product from the project to make a media artwork relevant to the unit.
-Media artwork One of the following: • Audio: up to 3 minutes • Moving image: up to 3 minutes • Still image: up to 4 media artwork/s
+Design product Design product must represent: Variable requirements, dependent on selected pre- production format and the length or requirements of the media artwork (see response requirements for 'Media artwork' below).
+Planning and evaluation of design product One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words • Spoken: up to 4 minutes, or signed equivalent Media artwork Students implement the design product from the project to Media artwork One of the following: to the unit.
+Audio: up to 3 minutes Moving image: up to 3 minutes Still image: up to 4 media artwork/s